Equilibration of Non-interacting Photons and Quantum Signatures of Chaos: Periodic photonic circuits: Single-particle Floquet theory and the dynamics of multiple photons

-In our work we will establish a general framework that exploits photonic dynamics and QSOC to perform boson sampling.
+In our work we will establish a general framework that relates photonic dynamics and QSOC to equilibration.
 We will extensively use tools of periodically-driven systems theory~\cite{grifoni1998driven}.
 Let us start by examining the photonic dynamics in the context of Floquet theory for time-periodic Hamiltonians $\hat{H}(t+T)=\hat{H}(t)$ with a period $T$~\cite{grifoni1998driven}.
 Due to the time-periodicity, it is convenient to define the Floquet operator $\hat{\mathcal{F}}=\hat{U}(T)$ that generates the evolution of the system $\ket{\Psi(mT)}=\hat{\mathcal{F}}^m\ket{\Psi(0)}$ at stroboscopic times $t_m=mT$.

-The advantage of using the language of Floquet theory is that we can use many results of periodically driven quantum systems to understand properties of the photonic system.
+The advantage of using the language of Floquet theory is that we can use many results of periodically driven quantum systems to understand the properties of the photonic system.
 In an actual photonic implementation, the coaxial propagation coordinate $z$ of light along an optical waveguide acts as a ``time"~\cite{rechtsman2013photonic}.
-From now on, we will keep this in mind when we talk about time in our work.

-Next, let us explore to which extent Floquet theory relates to boson sampling.
+Next, let us explore to which extent single-particle Floquet theory relates to the dynamics of multiple photons.
 We will consider the initial state

-where $\ket{\boldsymbol{0}}=\ket{0_1,0_2,\dots,0_M}$ represents the vacuum. \cref{eq:InitialState} describes an initial configuration $I$ of $N=\sum_j n^{(I)}_j$ particles distributed among $M$ modes, where $n^{(I)}_j$ is the number of photons in mode $j$.
+where $\ket{\boldsymbol{0}}=\ket{0_1,0_2,\dots,0_M}$ represents the $M$-mode vacuum. \cref{eq:InitialState} describes an initial configuration of $N=\sum_j n^{(I)}_j$ particles distributed among $M$ modes, which is labelled by $I$. $n^{(I)}_j$ denotes the number of photons in mode $j$.
 For simplicity we restrict ourselves to an initial configuration where at most one particle can occupy a given mode ($n^{(I)}_j \in \{0,1\}$).
 We denote the single-particle basis as

 such that the $M \times M$ matrix representation of $\hat{\mathcal{F}}^m$, in the single-particle subspace, is defined as